istio/istio.io/_docs/setup/kubernetes/multicluster-install.md

 ## Prerequisites

+* Two or more Kubernetes clusters.

+* The usage of a RFC1918 network, VPN, or other more advanced network techniques to meet the following requirements:

     * Individual cluster Pod CIDR ranges and service CIDR ranges must be unique across the multicluster environment and may not overlap.

     * All nodes' pod CIDR in every cluster must be routable to every other nodes' pod CIDR.

-* All Kubernetes control planes must be routeable to each other.
+    * All Kubernetes control plane API servers must be routeable to each other.

 * Helm **2.7.2 or newer**.
 The use of Tiller is optional.